GoInterject/GoInterject.github.io/wFunctions/jDropdown.md

 ##  Function Summary

-The jDropdown function returns data from a Data Portal that can be displayed in a dropdown window for the user to select and insert into a designated cell within the spreadsheet.
+The jDropdown function returns data from a Data Portal that can be displayed in a dropdown window for the user to select and insert into a designated range of cells within the spreadsheet.
 It is typically used to easily insert a valid parameter into the spreadsheet to filter the data returned by a report function after a pull action.
 When this function is linked to a hyperlink, the user can simply click on the hyperlink to display a list of valid parameters and insert one or more into the spreadsheet.

 For an example of this function, see [jDropdown](/wGetStarted/L-Create-Dropdowns.html).